Organic Eucalyptus Oil

 Supports Calm Muscles*

 What is Eucalyptus Oil?Essential oils from the Eucalyptus species have been used in food and cosmetic industries.
-In African folk medicine, the inhalation of Eucalyptus essential oils has traditionally been used to support a healthy respiratory system as well as health ailments like the common cold flu and skin infections . *
+In African folk medicine, the inhalation of Eucalyptus essential oils has traditionally been used to support a healthy respiratory system as well as cold support and skin health . *

 Nutritional Value or Phytochemical ContentThe major constituents of Eucalyptus Oil are β-Pinene, β-Myrcen, α-Phellandrene, Terpinolene, Limonene, 1, 8-Cineole, γ-Terpinene, 4-Carene, Linalool, Pinocarveol, 4-Terpineol, α-Terpineol, and Monoterpene hydrocarbons.
 As reported in the literature, Eucalyptus Oil is characterized by a very high concentration of 1, 8-cineole.
 About 85.8% of 1,8-cineole is present in Eucalyptus Oil.
 The Eucalyptus species also contains numerous flavanones such as O-glucosides and flavanone-β-triketone conjugates.
 Additionally, the glands contain free β-triketones, β-triketone heterodimers, and chromone C-glucosides, together with their well-characterized complements of sesquiterpene oils.